Monaro Highway: Australian Capital Territory

 In 1958 Federal government agreed rename the Cooma-Canberra Road within the ACT as Monaro Highway: this gave the roadway a single name between Canberra and the Victorian border.
 Originally, the highway ended where it met Jerrabomberra Avenue.
 Plans were publicised during the mid-1980s for an upgrade of the existing Monaro Highway to dual-carriageway standard between Isabella Drive and Jerrabomberra Avenue, and an extension of the roadway to the north.
 These works were known as the Eastern Parkway.
 These plans were then given the go ahead in a report tabled on 5 May 1987, the estimated costs were $50 million including upgrades to other nearby roadways.
 Around the same time period a large service centre was proposed for near the Isabella Drive intersection, though it was quite controversial, and the developer pulled out.
 Between 1988 and November 1989 the duplication was completed, and the roadway extended as far as Canberra Avenue.
 After this the road was extended to its current terminus at Morshead Drive, although the northbound carriageway was originally routed over Dairy Flat Road until a southbound carriageway was constructed later on.
 Further duplication was performed to other sections of the extension until all sections were completed in mid-2012.
 The northern end of Monaro Highway now connects to the southern end of Majura Parkway following the latter's completion in 2016.
 Territory and Municipal Services has classified Monaro Highway as an arterial road within the ACT Road Hierarchy.

+Currently, upgrades are underway to the highway near Hume, providing new grade separated interchanged at Lanyon Drive and Isabella Drive, as well as left-in, left-out intersections with Mugga Lane, Tralee Street with an overpass between these intersections.
+The upgrades will complete a 25 km long motorway-standard road all along eastern edge of Canberra.